 42.7.1 This protocol sets out the standards of conduct expected from Members within Monmouthshire County Council in dealing with each other.
-It should be read in conjunction with the Members Code of Conduct and the Local Resolution Procedure.
+It should be read in conjunction with the Members Code of Conduct.
 It adds to these documents and does not detract from them.